Narvalex/fluent-ui-9-drawer-overlay-bug/README.md

 # React + TypeScript + Vite

+To quicly run the app and see the error
+- Clone the repo
+- Run `npm install`
+- Run `npm run dev`
+- Open the drawer
+- Check error in dev tools

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: